architech-boards/documentation-template/source/qt_creator.rst

 .. image:: _static/qt-5.png

-In the next section we will debug our Hello World! application directly on @board-alias@.
+In the next section we will debug our Hello World! application directly on @board@.

 Debug Hello World project
 -------------------------